TomasWandahl/PortfolioSite/README.md

 # PERSONAL PORTFOLIO SITE
 A simple portfolio site that I quickly put together when I was bored.
 Playing around a bit with SCSS.

+## CODE

+* `./dist/..` contains the main-code that is viewed in the browser.
+* `./scss/..` contains the raw SCSS-files.
+* `.README.md` contains this README.md that you are currently reading.

 ## DEVELOPMENT

 * Build the website as you normally would do.